-However, unless you opt for the pricier Vorsprung trims some of the electronic systems are optional, so you need the Tour pack for adaptive cruise control and traffic sign recognition, while the City Assist Pack includes lane change assistance and cross-traffic warnings.
+Unless you opt for the pricier Vorsprung trims, some of the advanced safety systems are optional.
+You’ll need the Tour pack for adaptive cruise control and traffic sign recognition, while the City Assist Pack includes lane change assistance and cross-traffic warnings.

 With fewer moving parts the basic service regime required for an EV is less rigorous than for traditional cars, and this is reflected in a trio of service packages that can be bought in advance for all the Audi e-tron models, including the e-tron GT, and can be paid for up front, or over a number of monthly payments.

-Level 1 costs £399 for 18 months and a single service, Level 2 costs £785 for two services over 36 months, and Level 3 at £880 covers you for two services, and two MoT tests in the third and fourth years of ownership.
+Level 1 covers a single service, Level 2 two services, while Level 3 covers you for two services, and two MoT tests in the third and fourth years of ownership.

 In this review